typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 From the directory of GRAKN, run the command `./grakn server start` to start GRAKN.
 As soon as you see the Grakn logo, you will be able to connect to the GRAKN.

 There are several ways to interact with GRAKN.
-We will mostly be using 3 of them: the Graph visualiser, the Dashboard Console and the GRAQL shell.
+We will mostly be using 3 of them: the Graph visualiser, the Dashboard Console and the Graql shell.

 ## Loading data